Table of Contents

 Case Example

-Bonnie recently joined a top academic institution to study Economics.
-Throughout her life, she has been extremely disciplined and competitive, an overachiever with high standards.
-Now, in college, she desired to maintain the same values.
+Bonnie recently enrolled at a prestigious academic institution to pursue a degree in Economics.
+Throughout her life, she has been exceptionally disciplined, highly competitive, and an overachiever who consistently upheld extremely high standards.
+Entering college, she remained determined to maintain these same values.

 Case Analysis